nczmoo/dcs100/readme.md

     x Fix ambiguity regarding gold
     x Is poison too powerful now?
-Bump it up to 1:15 x Gold loss reduced to 5% every 100 steps in up to 50%. checkboxes look weird
+Bump it up to 1:15 x Gold loss reduced to 5% every 100 steps in up to 50%. x ALWAYS HAVE A SAVE GAME AND END STATE BEFORE RELEASE x Allow players to auto-pause when they run out of armor x Save point
+    x Monsters too powerful spawning for players to handle

+    checkboxes look weird
     BUG? sound inconsistently playing on mobile?
     BUG issue where if you have 11 gold and spin for 10 gold it'll only pay for 1.

-    Save point
-    Monsters too powerful spawning for players to handle
+    Allow players to just auto turn around when they run out of armor

     SOUND

     MUSIC